Professional graphic designer commissioning

 Did you know that when you commission a new logo you’re not just buying a design that looks nice and colourful?
 You’re investing in one of the most important elements of your brand so it makes sense to commission a professional graphic designer carefully and not be tempted to settle for the cheapest option.

-I tend to work through ten steps for my clients and I thought I’d share them with you, so here they are.
+As a professional graphic designer I work through ten steps and I thought I’d share them with you, so here they are.

 1 Create a brief

 I like to create an outline brief for a project by asking simple questions such as “What is it that you or your company does?” or “Who is your ideal customer?” to get an understanding of where you want to position yourself.
 I also have a logo design brief which I can go through with you to help create the brief.

 It’s time to research the market and find out who your competitors are and what their brand (if they have one) looks like.
 Notes are made and sometimes a few scribbles go down on paper too!

 Lots of plain paper and time to start sketching, this is the fun bit where any idea is jotted down as it may be suitable for further development.